hiveeyes/mqttwarn-wiki/Use-cases.md

-* [agi-mqtt](https://github.com/zeha/agi-mqtt) catches missed Asterisk calls and publishes them to MQTT where _mqttwarn_ picks reports them
+* [agi-mqtt](https://github.com/zeha/agi-mqtt) catches missed Asterisk calls and publishes them to MQTT from which _mqttwarn_ reports them